Circulatory-System-Disorders

 1) Leucaemia (Blood Cancer)

 It is the outcome of unrestrained production of white blood cells (leucocytes).
 This is brought on by malignant mutation of a myelogenous or lymphogenous cell.
-The Leucaemia is usually characterized by largely increased numbers of unusual white blood cells in the circulating blood.
+Leucaemia is usually characterized by largely increased numbers of unusual white blood cells in the circulating blood.

 Leucaemia may be of different types depending upon the kind of leukocyte, which are undifferentiated and being produced at a faster, than normal rate.
 There might be neutrophilic leucaemia, eosinophilic leucaemia, basophilic leucaemia, monocytic or lymphocytic leucaemia.